-- Providing the Right Support in the Right Place and at the Right Time including Specialist Provision within our academies where appropriate. - Developing high quality provision to meet the individual needs of children and young people with SEND. - Ensuring the accurate and early identification of children and young people's needs. - Enabling the involvement of children, parents and young people in decision making over their support. - Collaboration between Education, Health, and Social Care services to provide support. - Ensuring effective progress through effective and evidenced-based interventions. - Prioritising leadership of SEND. - Planning for the Successful preparation for the next phase including secondary school and adulthood. - Investing in our staff through high quality CPD. - Securing the appropriate resources, funding and staffing and using them effectively to meet pupil needs.
+- Providing the Right Support in the Right Place and at the Right Time including Specialist Provision within our academies where appropriate/commissioned. - Developing high quality provision to meet the individual needs of children and young people with SEND. - Ensuring the accurate and early identification of children and young people's needs. - Enabling the involvement of children, parents and young people in decision making over their support. - Collaboration between Education, Health, and Social Care services to provide support. - Ensuring effective progress through effective and evidenced-based interventions. - Prioritising leadership of SEND at both academy and Trust level. - Planning for the successful preparation for the next phase including secondary school and adulthood. - Investing in our staff through high quality CPD. - Securing the appropriate resources, funding and staffing and using them effectively to meet pupil needs.